Online Bachelor of Science in Education (BS)

 Program Overview

-The University of Tennessee, Knoxville, offers a fully online bachelor's degree program with licensure pathways as well as a non-licensure track.
+The University of Tennessee, Knoxville, offers a fully online bachelor’s degree program with licensure pathways and a non-licensure track.
 Grounded in evidence-based practices, the program emphasizes child-centered curriculum development, high-quality instructional materials, technology integration, and assessments.
 It prepares educators to work with diverse families and communities, viewing diversity as a valuable opportunity to enrich educational experiences.

 Fulfill Your Passion and Work in Early Childhood Education